the-ge/sublimetext-autobackups/README.md

   // If true, also save a backup copy any time a file is opened (if backup file not exists) "backup_on_open_file": true,

-  // If true, backups saved per day, in separate folders, for example D:/Sublime Text Backups/2013-05-23/myfile.php "backup_per_day": true,
+  // If true, backups saved per day, in separate folders, e.g. C:/SublimeTextBackups/2013-05-23/myfile.php "backup_per_day": true,

   // If set, backups saved per second. possible values: false, "folder" or "file"